 Are you an “emotional eater”?
 You often ask yourself desperately, “Why can’t I lose weight?”

 Sometimes it’s not just-food.
-Today, strong emotions, such as anger, anger, sadness, disappointment, and loneliness, are suppressed in all possible areas of life, often through early and unconscious imprints.
+Today, intense emotions, such as anger, anger, sadness, disappointment, and loneliness, are suppressed in all possible areas of life, often through early and unconscious imprints.

 The term “emotional eating” causes a negative feeling.
 People eat or cannot stop hunger when they are already full.
-It feels unpleasant But what is the opposite of emotional eating?
-We, humans, are emotional beings, so it is understandable that our feelings have a strong influence on our eating behavior.
+It feels unpleasant, But what is the opposite of emotional eating?
+We, humans, are emotional beings, so, understandably, our feelings have a strong influence on our eating behavior.